SuperHouse/OpenKayo/README.md

 This means that you can't use advanced motion planning in OpenPnP, and you also can't assume that you know the Z axis position of any nozzle.
-If you move the head in X/Y, all Z axes will be immediately zeroed.
+If you move the head in X/Y, all Z axes will be immediately zeroed with no warning.

 ### Vac / Blow
 | Code             | Meaning                                                                                              |